jwhite37/csc253Project/REPORT.md

 are Python 2 code, with 30% being Python 3.
 - There are 152,384 unique code segments.
 Notice how there are an extrodinary number of the first (which is likely one of the frequently used example code segments provided by Python Tutor).
 This should serve to give us a wide variety of program code to analyze!

 We also looked at what types of compile errors are being generated and their frequency.
-After fixing the data to group certain 'code specific' error messages into one type we found that.

-For the Python 2 code submissions:
+After fixing the data to group certain 'code specific' error messages we were able to determine the following for the Python 2 code submissions:

 ```
 +------------------+--------+----------+